Canes — choosing the right one and using it safely

 The Goal and the Outcome

-The goal is not to make your older adult accept a cane.
+The goal is not to make your parent accept a cane.
 It's to find the tool that lets them do the things they want to do with less pain, more stability, and more confidence.
 Once that tool works, acceptance usually follows naturally.
 Someone who walks to coffee without pain is more likely to accept the cane than someone who's told they should use one.

 A cane is a bridge.
 It might be temporary, used for a few weeks while someone recovers from surgery and regains strength.
 It might be long-term, used for years because it makes walking safer and less painful.
 Either way, it's a tool for independence, not a symbol of decline.